SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.52_a09dd79.md

 -   Thrown exceptions are displayed.

+-   The following information is displayed in the header:

--   -   Cross links to *Documentation* are added.
+    -   Cross links to *Documentation* are added.

     -   Abstract classes are displayed in front of the class name.

     -   Known direct subclasses and known direct implementations are displayed.
 If there is more than one instance, they are visualized in a popover.

     -   Class visibility information is added.

     -   Library information for a certain namespace is added.

 ***